INASCON22/INASCON22/registration.md

 Are you interested in the facettes of nanoscience, interested in visualization techniques and seek interdisciplinary exchange?

 #### We are honored to organize INASCON 2023 for YOU!
 Save the date: 22nd to 25th of August 2023.
-Registration will open in spring!
+Registration will open in February 2023!

+We are pleased to announce that we are able to provide accomodation for attendees from far away to make up for a part of your travel expenses!
+Since there is a limited number of reservations we can make, you may want to sign up quickly – first come, first served!
+Generally, attendance for INASCON 2023 is limited: We have space for up to 100 students from all around the world.
+Don't wait too long!

+#### INASCON 2023 is *the* perfect opportunity to present your research and interests!

 We highly encourage you to apply for a talk or to present a poster.
-INASCON 2023 is your perfect opportunity to practice how to present your research in an international, scientific and safe space among fellow students.
+INASCON 2023 is a great chance to practice how to present your research in an international, scientific and safe space among fellow students.

 *You have never made or presented a poster before?
-You don’t know what to put on your poster since you have not started your Master's thesis/PhD yet?*
+You don’t know what to put on your poster since you haven't started your Master's thesis/PhD yet?*

 Don't worry.
 A poster is a starting point for a scientific discussion on a topic of your choice.
 We are looking forward to your presentation of your Bachelor's or Master's thesis, or even a research internship – anything that you deem interesting and relevant to the conference's topic: Make Nano Visible!